alexandream/sr-watcher/README.md

        	sleep 1s;
     done&

+After adding support for it to call the handler upon change, I started using it like this:

+    ~/.bin/wait-for-resolution-change 1 ~/.bin/on-resolution-change.sh&

+This means it'll call on-resolution-change.sh upon screen resolution change and it'll ignore every resolution change within 1 second of another.

-Its only dependency is xlibs, and I've merely compiled it with
+Its only dependency is xlibs and a few POSIX library functions, and I've merely compiled it with:

     gcc wait-for-resolution-change.c `pkg-config --cflags --libs x11` \
-     -o wait-for-resolution-change
+     -o wait-for-resolution-change -std=c99